sassoftware/esp-studio-examples/Advanced/geofence/README.md

 ## Test the Project and View the Results

 This project includes connector orchestration.
 As a result, it is recommended that you do not use the **Publish** button in SAS Event Stream Processing Studio's test mode to publish events from CSV files to the Source windows.

-Instead, edit the file paths in the connectors:
+If you import the project manually, adjust the connectors in the project as follows:
-1. Edit the publisher connectors in the ANPR, VehicleWatchList, and CriticalInfrastructure windows so that they refer to the location in your system where you placed the CSV files.
+- Edit the publisher connectors in the ANPR, VehicleWatchList, and CriticalInfrastructure windows so that they refer to the location in your system where you placed the CSV files.
-2. Edit the subscriber connector in the GeofenceMatches window so that it refers to a location where the output file can be written.
+- Edit the subscriber connector in the GeofenceMatches window so that it refers to a location where the output file can be written.
 Ensure that the user who tests the project has Write access to that directory.

 For more information, see [SAS Help Center: Configure a File and Socket Connector](https://go.documentation.sas.com/doc/en/espcdc/default/espstudio/n0esv2n0cbbpgcn1r281krr1iv6q.htm#n0y87cwr7q5vo6n1qlfcey182vt6).

-The results for each window appear in separate tabs in test mode:
+When you test the project, the results for each window appear on separate tabs:
 - The **ANPR** tab lists all vehicles within close proximity of critical infrastructure sites
 - The **VehicleWatchlist** tab lists all vehicles on the vehicle watch list
 - The **WantedVehicleMatch** tab combines a list of all vehicles found within close proximity of critical infrastructure sites with a list of all wanted vehicles.